Regime Change Goes Explicit

 Amplification Surge

-Monday midday, March 2 (12:00–14:00 UTC) — roughly 54 hours into the strikes — produced the thread's most rhetorically acrobatic moment: Hegseth's press conference.
-Middle East Spectator captured the core contradiction in real time: 'We did not start this war' (13:17 UTC), followed ten minutes later by 'This war is not about changing the regime in Iran.
+Monday midday, March 2 (12:00–14:00 UTC) — roughly 54 hours into the conflict — Hegseth held his first major press conference, and the information environment fractured over a single rhetorical maneuver.
+Middle East Spectator captured the key line at 13:27 UTC: 'This war is not about changing the regime in Iran.
 The regime has already changed and the world has...'
-(13:27 UTC).
-The formulation was extraordinary — denying regime change as an objective while claiming it as an accomplished fact.
+The semantic trick — denying regime change as a goal while asserting it as an accomplished fact — generated immediate cross-ecosystem processing.
+IRNA's Farsi coverage at 13:46 translated Hegseth's formulation with visible skepticism, using 'وزیر جنگ' (Minister of War) rather than Secretary of Defense.

 Amplification Surge